How To Do Deep Excavation & Open Excavation For Construction Work

-- Deep excavation has become more a necessity of better utilization of space as the population of the world increased.
+- Deep excavation has become a necessity of better utilization of space as the population of the world increases.

-- But the contribution of basements in the stability against overturning of high rise buildings cannot be neglected which obviously require deep excavation.
+- But the contribution of basements in the stability against overturning of high-rise buildings cannot be neglected which obviously requires deep excavation.

 - Grading: Moving earth to change elevation